|||||||||~[:- |HOW ABOUT US? |||||||||~[:- |NOISE A PROBLEM? |||||||||~[:- |DOING NETLOGGER ||||> Please Support Our Group |

 RULES?
 Oh Gawd, Here We Go . . . .

 No Religion.
 No Politics.
-Please
+Please.

 It tends to get the claws out, spurious emissions, fur flyin' all over the radio room floor.
 So messy.
 Takes five brooms to sweep it up.
 Pile of woes.
 So we avoid it.NetLogger & Care of Our Operators:

 Respect those who run NetLogger and please try to be patient - the ones who volunteer are trying to help the group, to help you.
 We are always looking for those who would like to help out and run NetLogger for the group, but it's not as easy as it looks.
 It's a balancing act entering stations, getting familiar with the program's nut and bolts, programming the program, greeting members, keeping things organized and running it as Net Controller is a steep learning curve.
 There's an art to it, a rhythm.
-It requires finesse.
+It requires finesse.Note: More often than not you will find us on 7.162

 You can download Netlogger at netlogger.org.
 Once you install you can ask the operator of the day the steps to geting you setup and having fun with the group, including the AIM ("chat") window.
 One of the things that is great about the AIM window is that you can share links with the rest of the group anytime you want.
 Here is a great video on h

-Always Pause Before You Hit the PTT and Two Minutes Per Turn
+Please Pause Before You Hit the PTT

 Two minutes at the microphone ladies and gents when it comes to you so that others will have their turn.
 Please remember to briefly pause before you begin to transmit so that others can make comments or for those who want to join us.
 Don't be the one who tromps down a comment or the arrival of a friend to join us.
+I know we try each year to teach others how this is done and if you need help, please ask us.
+Basically, you wait a breath, then say "okay," then release the mike button for a quick split second to make sure no one else it talking, and then begin your turn.
+That way, others can comment or give out their call signs.
+Once you learn that little trick you can teach others how to do it too.

 CIick this photo to hear Matt give a signal report and then after his call sign, "Back after breakfast"REMEMBERING N7EG